-I have audited the financial statements in the Annual Report and Accounts of the Creative Scotland National Lottery Distribution Fund for the year ended 31 March 2023 under the National Lottery etc Act 1993.
-The financial statements comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and Notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the 2022/23 Government Financial Reporting Manual (the 2022/23 FReM).
+I have audited the financial statements in the annual report and accounts of Creative Scotland National Lottery Distribution Fund for the year ended 31 March 2024 under the National Lottery etc Act 1993.
+The financial statements comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and notes to the financial statements, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the 2023/24 Government Financial Reporting Manual (the 2023/24 FReM).